Unistellar

 Unistellar is a French manufacturer of computer-connected telescopes that allow non-professional skywatchers to observe astronomical objects at relatively low cost.
 The first product launched was named the eVscope, and used digital astrophotographic techniques.
 SETI Institute has partnered with Unistellar and will be able to send requests for information and notifications to users, and receive information about transient astronomical events.

 History

 The company was founded in Marseille, France, in 2015, with incubator investment from Incubateur Impulse and Pépinières d'Entreprises Innovantes with subsequent VC round capital from private investors and a VC firm named Brighteye Ventures.
 Unistellar unveiled their electronic telescope technology prototype in 2017 at CES2017 in Las Vegas and at IFA Next in Berlin.

 The company experienced difficulties bringing the product to market.
-The consumer-grade electronic telescope was originally planned to be available in the "fall 2018" which subsequently shifted to "early 2019," then later in 2019.
+The consumer-grade electronic telescope was originally planned to be available in "fall 2018" which subsequently shifted to "early 2019," then later in 2019.